|On this page|

-This tool is a very interactive way to build constraints, as you can simply click and draw constraints between the pieces you want to be connected in the viewport.
+This node allows you to create and edit constraints between pieces in the viewport.
+It allows you to interactively draw constraints between the pieces you want to be connected.
 Once the constraint is drawn, you can choose the Connection Type to determine how the constraints are set up.
 For more information, see the RBD Constraints From Lines help page.

 This tool lets you draw a curve in the viewport, and will create constraints between points on the geometry of nearby pieces within a specified search radius.
 RBD Constraints from Curves also gives you the option to provide a curve in the 4th input, so that you can use it procedurally.
 For more information, see the RBD Constraints From Curves help page.